Jitgitbit/python-exercise-one/comments.md

 NOTE: __pycache__ -> Python is compiled to byte code in the end when it runs on your machine, and this folder simply holds this compiled code, this is done so that when you start your script again it doesn't has to recompile again every time, but can use this pre-compiled code, simply so that it can be a bit faster.
 It will recompile and store on each change.

+NOTE:
+In REPL
+>>> import utility.hash_util
+>>> dir(utility.hash_util)
+---> the dir() command here will show you what python thinks a certain file is exporting !
+Remember, what this file imports will also be listed here !